 Most of the topics I write about can be considered philosophy, but here's where I post the ones about morals, metaphysics, and anything that would probably fall under "religion" if my ideology counts as that.

 For a short-and-sweet label for my ideology, I've settled on "Protagonism".
-It isn't named after me, isn't easy to confuse with anything else, and isn't a ludicrous attempt to co-opt an English word (like Ayn Rand's "Objectivism").
+It isn't named after me, isn't easy to confuse with anything else, and isn't an outrageous attempt to co-opt an English word (like Ayn Rand's "Objectivism").
 The story of the name is explained at What's a Protagonist?

 My core beliefs: